allgooda/Backgammon/README.md

 ### Icebox
+- [ ] As a player, in order to start the game, I need a way to decide who goes first.
 - [ ] As a player, i would like a way to keep track of who’s turn it is.
 - [ ] As a player I would like a way to enter my Name.
 - [ ] As a player When I roll the dice, if i roll doubles (two sixes), my move should count for double (4 sixes).